-- (a) A county or municipality may tax the sale of medical cannabis in accordance with Article 1 of Chapter 23 of Title 40; provided, that the tax may not exceed 2.1 percent of the gross proceeds of the sales. - (b) Commencing January 1, 2020, there is levied, in addition to all other taxes of every kind now imposed by law, and shall be collected and remitted in accordance with Article 1, of Chapter 23 of Title 40 a tax on the gross proceeds of the sales of medical cannabis when sold at retail in this state at the rate of nine percent of the gross proceeds of the sales. - (c) Commencing January 1, 2021, there is levied an annual privilege tax on every person doing business under this chapter in Alabama.
-The tax shall accrue as of January 1 of every taxable year, or in the case of a taxpayer licensed under this chapter during the year, or doing business in Alabama for the first time, as of the date the taxpayer is licensed to do business under this chapter.
-The rate of tax shall be 10 percent of the net worth of the business for the taxable year and shall be remitted in accordance with Article 2 of Chapter 14A of Title 20.
-For purposes of this subsection, 3 net worth shall be calculated in accordance with Section 4 40-14A-24.
+Section 3. (a) A county or municipality may tax the sale of medical cannabis in accordance with Article 1, commencing with Section 40-23-1, of Chapter 23 of Title 40.
+Code of Alabama 1975; provided, that the tax may not exceed 2.1 percent of the gross proceeds of the sales.

+- (b) Commencing January 1, 2020, there is levied, in addition to all other taxes of every kind now imposed by law, and shall be collected and remitted in accordance with Article 1, commencing with Section 40-23-1, of Chapter 23 of Title 40, Code of Alabama 1975, a tax on the gross proceeds of the sales of medical cannabis when sold at retail in this state at the rate of nine percent of the gross proceeds of the sales. - (c)(1) Commencing January 1, 2021, there is levied an annual privilege tax on every person doing business under Chapter 2A of Title 20, Code of Alabama 1975, in Alabama.
+The tax shall accrue as of January 1 of every taxable year, or in the case of a taxpayer licensed under Chapter 2A of Title 20, Code of Alabama 1975, during the year, or doing business in this state for the first time, as of the date the taxpayer is licensed to do business under Chapter 2A of Title 20, Code of Alabama 1975.
+The rate of tax shall be 10 percent of the net worth in Alabama for the taxable year.
+For purposes of this subdivision, a taxpayer's net worth in Alabama shall be determined by apportioning the taxpayer's net worth computed under Section 40-14A-23, Code of Alabama 1975, in the same manner as prescribed for apportioning income during the determination period for purposes of the income tax levied by Chapter 18 of Title 40, Code of Alabama 1975, or the manner in which the income would be apportioned if the taxpayer were subject to the income tax.